-Black Country Transforming Care Partnership
+2.8 Black Country Transforming Care Partnership

-Fred Gravestock presented the Committee with an assurance report and the draft Black Country Transforming Care Partnership (TCP) Plan.
+The Committee was presented with an assurance report and the draft Black Country Transforming Care Partnership (TCP) Plan.

 The plan builds on other transforming care work to strengthen individuals' rights, to roll out care and treatment reviews across England, to reduce unnecessary hospital admissions and lengthy hospital stays, and test a new competency framework for staff to ensure we have the right skills in the right place.